- Employment Law Guide

 There are recordkeeping requirements for employers, self-insured employers and insurance carriers, medical providers, representative payees, and claimants under the Defense Base Act as an extension of the Longshore Act.

 Employers.
 The Longshore Act imposes recordkeeping requirements on employers.
-Employers must maintain records of injuries sustained by employees for the past three years; this record includes both lost-time and no-lost-time injuries.
+Employers must maintain records of injuries sustained by employees for the past five years; this record includes both lost-time and no-lost-time injuries.

 Self-insured employers.
 There are additional recordkeeping requirements for self-insured employers.
 Any employer authorized to self-insure its liabilities under the Act may be required to submit reports to OWCP concerning its self-insurance status.
 These reports may include: